Man charged with kidnapping a Tri-Cities reporter for money. Police say he used a toy gun

 She was in the parking lot at the Kennewick School District administration building on West Fourth Avenue between 5:30 and 6 a.m.

-That's when a man got into the back seat of her car, pointed a gun near her head, told her to "shut the f--- up" and threatened to shoot her if she didn't start driving, court documents said.
+That's when a man got into the back seat of her car, pointed a gun near her head and threatened to shoot her if she didn't start driving, court documents said.

 The 22-year-old woman asked what he wanted, and the carjacker replied that he was after money, documents said.